-With the increased use of computers in all manner of fields the importance of computer literacy is essential.
+With the increased use of computers in all manner of fields, the importance of computer literacy is essential.

-GCSE Computer Science is an excellent foundation, particularly useful if you are interested in a career relating to Maths, Science and Engineering.
+GCSE Computer Science is an excellent foundation, particularly useful if you are interested in a career relating to Mathematics, Science or Engineering.
 GCSE Computer Science is both enjoyable and challenging, encouraging you to think creatively, innovatively, analytically, logically and critically.